How to Interview for Soft Skills (Guide)

 - Look for patterns in the data and avoid forcing information to fit a desired conclusion.

-- Are continuous learners and inquisitive about a variety of topics.
+- Are continuous learners and curious about a variety of topics.

 - Are willing to consider alternative ideas and opinions.